If you are an asylum seeker with a Transport Concession Entitlement Card, you are entitled to concession fares on public transport in NSW.

 The cards are issued free of charge and can only be sent to a NSW address.
 Cards are valid for 12 months.

 If you are still eligible, you can apply to renew your Transport Concession Entitlement Card 30 days or less before its expiry date.
-However before applying to renew, your designated agency must have completed a form certifying that you are still eligible for a transport concession.
-You will need to upload this certification form with your online application.
+However before applying to renew, your designated agency must have completed a form (pdf 166KB) certifying that you are still eligible for a transport concession.
+You will need to upload this certification form (pdf 166KB) with your online application.

 For more information please read the Frequently Asked Questions.